The English - Victorian royals, courtiers and visitors

 The sculptor William Theed

 Guests and Visitors

 Some distinguished visitors to Osborne follow next.
 These include members of Queen Victoria’s overseas friends and family who are mentioned in the journal.
 Also some portraits of those associated with the French royal familly of Louis Philippe.
 Finally, a stunning portrait of a young Alexandra, princess of Wales who would eventually become an English Queen herself much later.
 After the passing of Victoria in 1901.

-Madame van de Weyer by William Henry Mote, after Alfred Edward Chalon
+Madame van de Weyer by William Henry Mote, after A. E. Chalon.

-Maria Amalia d'Orleans, Queen of the French, with her children Henry of Orleans, Duke of Aumale (b.
-1822) and Antoine of Orléans, Duke of Montpensier (b.
+Maria Amalia d'Orleans, Queen of the French, with her children Henry of, Duke of Aumale (b.
+1822) and Antoine, Duke of Montpensier (b.
 1824)